NativeScript/NativeScript/README.md

 ![NativeScript logo](https://i.imgur.com/YmNIMqS.png)

-[NativeScript](http://www.nativescript.org) is a framework for building native iOS and Android apps using JavaScript and CSS.
-NativeScript renders UIs with the native platform’s rendering engine, no [WebViews](http://developer.telerik.com/featured/what-is-a-webview/), resulting in native-like performance and UX.
+[NativeScript](http://www.nativescript.org) is a framework for building native iOS and Android apps, using JavaScript and CSS.
+NativeScript renders UIs with the native platform’s rendering engine, no [WebViews](http://developer.telerik.com/featured/what-is-a-webview/), resulting in a native-like performance and UX.

-NativeScript provides a best-of-both-worlds development experience.
-Our cross-platform JavaScript modules give you the convenience of writing iOS and Android apps from a single JavaScript codebase, while our runtimes give you the power of accessing native APIs, SDKs, and frameworks when you need all of them without having to open Xcode or Android Studio.
+NativeScript provides the best-of-both-worlds development experience.
+Our cross-platform JavaScript module gives you the convenience of writing iOS and Android apps from a single JavaScript codebase, while our runtimes give you the power of accessing native APIs, SDKs and frameworks when you need all of them without having to open Xcode or Android Studio.
 NativeScript was created and is supported by [Telerik](http://www.telerik.com/).

 Check out the links below to get started: